 For many of us, the privacy of a restroom offers a place to have a quick moment alone in peace.
 And there’s no worse way to ruin that moment than to realize your toilet isn’t working as expected.

 For small issues, keep reading to learn a few tricks you can use to fix the problem yourself.
 And if you realize you’re in need of a professional, Gotelli Plumbing is always here for toilet plumbing and repair.

 There are many reasons why your toilet might not flush.
 And if you’re reading this, you most likely already tried using a plunger without success.
 To prevent an even bigger mess, turn off your water supply valve before going any further.

-To break down any buildups that could be causing the clog, flush your toilet with the water off, and then pour boiling water into the bowl.
+To break down any buildup that could be causing the clog, flush your toilet with the water off, and then pour hot tap water into the bowl.
 Let it sit for a few minutes and attempt to flush again.
 If this doesn’t work, try snaking your toilet or calling a technician.

-Call Gotelli Plumbing Co. today if you need toilet repair services or have questions about your plumbing.
+From leaks and drips to clogs and more, there’s no problem too big for us to tackle.
+Let our plumbers get your toilet running as it should.
+Contact Gotelli Plumbing today if you need toilet repair services or have questions about your plumbing.